boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

       * [`bls12_381_g1`:`s1`]
       * [`bls12_381_g1`:`s2`]

-#### Requirements
+#### Customer abort conditions
-Upon receipt, the customer:
-  - Verifies `closing_signature` and continues as specified in `zkAbacus.Initialize()`.
+Upon receipt, the customer verifies `closing_signature`.
+If the signature is valid, the customer continues as specified in `zkAbacus.Initialize()`.
+If the siganture is invalid, the customer aborts.

 ### The `funding_confirmed` Message
 This message tells the merchant that the contract has been originated and the customer's side of the escrow account has been funded.
+The customer sends the contract identifier, `contract-id`, as well as the origination block height, `block-height`, to make it easier for the merchant to find the operation on chain.
 For more information about this process, please refer to [5-tezos-escrowagent.md](5-tezos-escrowagent.md#contract-origination-and-funding) for more information).

 1. type: (`funding_confirmed`)
 2. data:
     * [`address`:`contract-id`]
+    * [`int`:`originated-block-height`]

 #### Requirements

 The customer:
-  - Ensures that the funds have been confirmed on chain for at least `required_confirmations`.
+  - Ensures that the funds have been confirmed on chain for at least `required_confirmations` before sending `funding_confirmed`.

-Upon receipt, the merchant:
+#### Merchant abort conditions
+Upon receipt, the merchant checks that the following are true.
+If any are false, the merchant aborts:
-  - Checks that the originated contract `contract-id` contains the expected zkchannels [contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz).
+  - The originated contract `contract-id` contains the expected zkchannels [contract](https://github.com/boltlabs-inc/tezos-contract/blob/main/zkchannels-contract/zkchannel_contract.tz).
-  - Checks that the on-chain storage of `contract-id` is exactly as expected for channel `cid` (including that the customer's side has been funded).
+  - The on-chain storage of `contract-id` is exactly as expected for channel `cid` (including that the customer's side has been funded).
 Specifically, checks that:
     - The contract storage contains the merchant's Pointcheval Sanders public key.
     - The merchant's tezos address and public key match the fields `merch_addr` and  `merch_pk`, respectively.
     - The `self_delay` field in the contract matches the global default.
     - The `close` field in the contract matches the merchant's `close` flag defined as a global default.
 The `close` flag represents a fixed scalar used by the merchant to differentiate closing state and state.
     - `custFunding` and `merchFunding` match the initial balances `bal_cust_0` and `bal_merch_0`, respectively.

-  - In the customer-funded case, checks that the contract storage `status` has been set to `OPEN` (denoted as `1`) for at least `required_confirmations` blocks.
+Before proceeding, the merchant waits until the customer's side of the contract has been funded for at least `required_confirmations` blocks.
+If this has not occured within an arbitrary timeout period (longer than the time expected to satisfy `required_confirmations`), the merchant stops waiting for the customer to fund the channel and aborts.

-  - In the dual-funded case, the merchant funds their side of the escrow account (see [5-tezos-escrowagent.md](5-tezos-escrowagent.md#contract-origination-and-funding) for more information).
+In the dual-funded case, the merchant funds their side of the escrow account (see [5-tezos-escrowagent.md](5-tezos-escrowagent.md#contract-origination-and-funding) for more information).

   ### The `activate` Message
   This `activate` message consists of the sole message of `zkAbacus.Activate()`.